-4.11.1 On 24 September 2008 we will be attending the Construction Expo 2008 at the Dockyard.
-This event is attended by many of the organisations we are looking to work more closely with.
+4.11.1 On 24 September 2008 we attended the Construction Expo 2008 at the Dockyard.
+This event was attended by many of the organisations we are looking to work more closely with.
 It is also attended by our competitors and therefore we need to actively market ourselves on the same level.